 - Academic OneFile - covers a variety of topics

-- Culinary Arts Collection - articles about nutrition, the restaurant industry and recipes
+- Culinary Arts - articles about nutrition, the restaurant industry and recipes

-- Hospitality, Tourism and Leisure Collection - cultural and economic aspects of the travel and tourism industry
+- Hospitality and Tourism - cultural and economic aspects of the travel and tourism industry

 - New York State Newspapers - past issues of The New York Times and Buffalo News among others

-- Nursing and Allied Health Collection - articles on patient care and administration
+- Nursing and Allied Health - articles on patient care and administration

-- Opposing Viewpoints in Context - Pro/Con issues and current events
+- Opposing Viewpoints - Pro/Con issues and current events

-- Philosophy and Religion Collection - articles on a wide array of topics and religions
+- Religion and Philosophy - articles on a wide array of topics and religions

-- US History Collection - historical and critical articles about events in US History
+- US History - historical and critical articles about events in US History

 You can click directly on a database to search it individually.